icukovic/gingerbill.org-source/content/article/2020-05-31-programming-pragmatist-proverbs.md

 * Being generic is rarely what you want
 * If the data changes, so does the problem
-* When trying to solve a multifaceted problem, try to solve for the most common case first rather than the most generic
+* When trying to solve a multifaceted problem, try to solve for the most common case first and not the most generic

 ### Practice